rdk/p2rank/distro/README.md

 * Java 8 to 15
 * PyMOL 1.7 (or newer) for viewing visualizations (optional)

-Program is tested on Linux, macOS and Windows.
-On Windows, using `bash` console is recommended to execute the program instead of `cmd` or `PowerShell`.
+P2Rank is tested on Linux, macOS, and Windows.
+On Windows, it is recommended to use the `bash` console to execute the program instead of `cmd` or `PowerShell`.

 ### Setup